This post contains affiliate links. Read my full disclosure policy here.

 How I Organize My Future Projects

-My Future Projects list contains everything from home improvement actions I want to take to beautify or better organize our home, my 30-before-30 bucket list, a list of ideas for books I want to write, etc.
+My Future Projects list contains everything from home improvement projects I want to tackle to beautify or better organize our home, my 30-before-30 bucket list, a list of ideas for books I want to write, etc.

 My Future Projects are ideas for things I want to conquer in the future but can’t get to right now.